DarkGhostHunter/Laralerts/README.md

 composer require darkghosthunter/laralerts
 ```

-If you don't have anything to start with in your frontend, you can use [Bootstrap](https://getbootstrap.com), [Bulma.io](https://bulma.io/), [UI kit](https://getuikit.com/), [TailwindCSS](https://tailwindcss.com/) and [INK](http://ink.sapo.pt/).
+If you don't have anything to start with in your frontend, you can use [Laravel Jetstream](https://jetstream.laravel.com/), or go the classic way and use [Bootstrap](https://getbootstrap.com), [Bulma.io](https://bulma.io/), [UI kit](https://getuikit.com/), [TailwindCSS](https://tailwindcss.com/) and [INK](http://ink.sapo.pt/).

-And that's it.
-Everything works out of the box.

-> Laralerts its **NOT** compatible with frontend-rending javascript frameworks, like [Material UI](https://material-ui.com) and similar.

 ## Usage

 Laralerts allows you to set a list of Alerts in your application and render them in the frontend.

 The default Alert renderer uses Bootstrap code to transform each alert into [Bootstrap Alerts](https://getbootstrap.com/docs/5.0/components/alerts/).
-Alternatively, you [create your own](#creating-a-custom-renderer).
+If you're not using Bootstrap, you can [create your own](#creating-a-custom-renderer) for your particular framework.

 ### Quickstart